SSJJCC-oss/RoboticWheelChair/README.md

 A four wheeled robotic wheel chair is realised in a house environment in Webots.
 The controller for the robot is made in Python

-The following files are in the zipped folder ;
+The following files are in the folder ;

 1. Webot world file named 'Wheelchair_worldfile.wbt'
    This contains the Wheel chair and the house environment.